Kachumesqal

-Kachumesqal (كچومثقال) (Note: Also romanized as Kachūmes̄qāl) is a village in, and the capital of, Kachu Rural District of the Central District of Ardestan County, Isfahan province, Iran.
+Kachumesqal (كچومثقال) (Note: Also romanized as Kachūmes̄qāl) is a village in, and the capital of, Kachu Rural District in the Central District of Ardestan County, Isfahan province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 332 in 118 households.
 The following census in 2011 counted 260 people in 116 households.
-The 2016 census measured the population of the village as 487 people in 193 households.
-It was the most populous village in its rural district.
+The 2016 census measured the population of the village as 487 people in 193 households, the most populous in its rural district.